Family says Louisiana funeral home did not enforce mask rules

-LAFAYATTE, La.
-(KLFY) – A grieving son is accusing a Lousiana funeral home of not enforcing the statewide mask mandate, during the funeral for his father, who died from COVID-19.
+LAFAYETTE, La.
+(KLFY) – A grieving son is accusing a Lousiana funeral home of not enforcing the statewide mask mandate during the funeral for his father, who died from COVID-19.

 Peter Guarisco says he is very upset about the way he and his family were treated by the Martin & Castille Funeral Home in Lafayette after they asked the funeral home to enforce the mask mandate during his father’s funeral.